awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 When you import data from Athena or Amazon Redshift, the imported data is automatically stored in the default SageMaker S3 bucket for the AWS Region in which you are using Studio\.
 Additionally, Athena stores data you preview in Data Wrangler in this bucket\.
 To learn more, see [Imported Data Storage](#data-wrangler-import-storage)\.

 **Important**
-The default Amazon S3 bucket may not have the least permissive security settings like bucket policy and server\-side encryption \(SSE\)\.
+The default Amazon S3 bucket may not have the least permissive security settings, such as bucket policy and server\-side encryption \(SSE\)\.
 We strongly recommend that you [ Add a Bucket Policy To Restrict Access to Datasets Imported to Data Wrangler](https://docs.aws.amazon.com/sagemaker/latest/dg/data-wrangler-security.html#data-wrangler-security-bucket-policy)\.

 **Important**
 In addition, if you use the managed policy for SageMaker, we strongly recommend that you scope it down to the most restrictive policy that allows you to perform your use case\.
 For more information, see [Grant an IAM Role Permission to Use Data Wrangler](data-wrangler-security.md#data-wrangler-security-iam-policy)\.

 ## Import data from Amazon S3<a name="data-wrangler-import-s3"></a>

-You can use Amazon Simple Storage Service \(Amazon S3\) to store and retrieve any amount of data at any time, from anywhere on the web\.
+You can use Amazon Simple Storage Service \(Amazon S3\) to store and retrieve any amount of data, at any time, from anywhere on the web\.
 You can accomplish these tasks using the AWS Management Console, which is a simple and intuitive web interface, and the Amazon S3 API\.
 If you've stored your dataset locally, we recommend that you add it to an S3 bucket for import into Data Wrangler\.
 To learn how, see [Uploading an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the Amazon Simple Storage Service User Guide\.

 Data Wrangler uses [S3 Select](http://aws.amazon.com/s3/features/#s3-select) to allow you to preview your Amazon S3 files in Data Wrangler\.
 You incur standard charges for each file preview\.
 To learn more about pricing, see the **Requests & data retrievals** tab on [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.